Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Confounding Bias in the Linear Factor Model

-For any given $\Delta {t}$, we have
+For any given $t_1$, $t_2$, we have

-The bound is achieved when ${\gamma}$ is colinear with $\Sigma_{u|t}^{-1}\mu_{u|\Delta t}$.\\ Proof.
-See appendix. \end{theorem} This theorem states that the true causal effect lies in the interval $\tau_{naive}'\Delta t \pm \sqrt{\sigma^2_{y|t}R_{Y \sim U|T}^2} \| \Sigma_{u|t}^{-1/2} \mu_{u|\Delta t} \|_2$.
-When additional assumptions are applied to identify a particular value of $\gamma$ \citep[e.g. see][]{miao2020identifying}, the corresponding causal effect estimate will correspond to a single point inside this ignorance region when the Gaussian copula assumption holds.
-We refer to the right-hand side of \ref{eq:bound,multi-T} as the ``worst-case bias'' of the naive estimator.
+The bound is achieved when ${\gamma}$ is colinear with $\Sigma_{u|t}^{-1}(\mu_{u|t_1} - \mu_{u\mid t_2})$ and is maximized when all the residual outcome variance is due to unmeasured confounders, e.g. $R^2_{Y\sim U|T} = 1$.\\ Proof.
+See appendix \ref{sec:proof_thm_linear_bound}. \end{thm} This theorem states that the true causal effect lies in the interval

+We refer to the right-hand side of Equation \ref{eq:bound,multi-T} as the ``worst-case bias'' of the naive estimator.
 In particular, since $\tau_{\text{naive}}$ is the midpoint of the ignorance region, it has the minimum worst-case bias over all alternative causal effect estimators.
 This is consistent with \citet{grimmer2020ive} who emphasize that the deconfounder proposed by \citet{wang2018blessings} cannot outperform the naive estimator in general.

-The worst-case bias of $\tau_{\text{naive}}$ is proportional to the norm of the scaled difference in confounder means in each treatment arm, $\Sigma_{u|t}^{-1/2}\mu_{u|\Delta t}$.
-This result provides a useful generalization of existing work which demonstrates that overlap is violated when $u$ can be pinpointed by a deterministic function of $t$ \citep{damour2019aistats}.
-In contrast to the original work by \citet{wang2018blessings}, our result suggests that the more precisely we can pinpoint $u$ given $t$, the \emph{less} precisely we can pinpoint \PATE.
-In the following corollary, we state the worst-case bias over all possible treatment contrasts: \begin{corollary} Let $d_1$ be the largest singular value of $B$.
-For all $\Delta t$ with $\parallel \Delta t \parallel_2 = 1$, the squared bias is bounded by